 Technology:

-✔ Test event-day technology (wi-fi, projectors, cameras, etc.)
+✔ Test that all equipment is functioning before event day (wi-fi, projectors, cameras, etc.)

 Start Your Auction Today